Duncan McArthur: Duncan McArthur’s deep penetration raid into Thames

 It was July 13, 1812.
 The American militia and regulars were conducting paramilitary operations in their invasion of Canada.
 American intelligence claimed they found a group of enemy Indian fighters.
 American militia commander Duncan McArthur with one hundred American militiamen went in pursuit.
 The American militia chased the enemy fighters and fell upon their rear.
 The enemy Indian fighters dispersed into the woods and escaped.
 Duncan McArthur was about to return, when Captain Smith of the Detroit dragoons overtook him with orders to push forward into enemy territory to the settlements on the Thames in search of provisions.
 McArthur obeyed and penetrated as far as the Moravian towns, sixty miles from its mouth.
 There was a house McArthur encountered in his raid in Thames.
 The owner had fled, but the house was guarded by a file of British soldiers.
 The group of British soldiers were captured, disarmed, and paroled.
 McArthur and his militia raiding force seized the boats along the stream and loaded them with enemy supplies they commandeered.
-On July 17, 1812.
-McArthur and his militia raiding force returned back to an American base camp with about 200 barrels of flour, 400 blankets, and a quite large quantity of military stores.
+On July 17, 1812, McArthur and his militia raiding force returned to an American base camp with about 200 barrels of flour, 400 blankets, and a quite large quantity of military stores.
 These were chiefly public property, collected for the British troops at Malden and yet American commander Hull gave a receipt for the whole, public and private.